-In Business-to-Consumer contracts any expression of intention mistakenly made by the consumer shall render the contract invalid, except where business entities have taken measures to confirm the consumer's intention to form a contract and where the consumer has voluntarily waived such confirmation measure (Article 3 of the Electronic Contract Law and Article 95 of the Civil Code).
+In Business-to-Consumer contracts any expression of intention mistakenly made by the consumer shall render the contract invalid, except where business entities have taken measures to confirm the consumer's intention to form a contract and where the consumer has voluntarily waived such confirmation measure (Article 3 of the Electronic Contract Act and Article 95 of the Civil Code).

-(II) Where the necessity to conclude a license agreement is not clearly shown at the time of online contract
+2. Where the necessity to conclude a license agreement is not clearly shown at the time of online contract

-Since no license agreement had been concluded, problems should not occur regarding the return of the product on the ground that the user would not consent to the license agreement.
-Therefore, the user can use the information property freely, so long as he does not violate the Copyright Law.
+Since no license agreement had been concluded, problems should not occur regarding the return of the information property and the refund on the ground that the user would not consent to the license agreement.
+Therefore, the user can use the information property freely, so long as he does not violate the Copyright Act.
 Even if a license agreement is presented after he has clicked the Purchase Button (and has paid consideration), the consumer is not bound by it.